LoluPapi/ServerlessAppAWS/README.md

 - Use Amazon Kinesis Data Streams to handle large volumes of data in real-time.
 This would help scale.

 - Use Eventbridge to handle multiple APIs trying to consume the processed data.
+It can improve scalability by allowing you to create multiple event buses and event rules to handle different types of messages.

 - Implement authentication and authorization mechanisms to restrict access to the S3 bucket, DynamoDB table, and SQS queue.